jupyter-book/thebe/docs/index.rst

 Examples
 ========

-For more examples showing how to configure, use, and activate Thebelab, see the list below.
-We recommend browsing the raw HTML of each one in order to see how Thebelab is used.
+For more examples showing how to configure, use, and activate Thebe, see the list below.
+We recommend browsing the raw HTML of each one in order to see how Thebe is used.

 * `Making use of Jupyter interactive widgets <_static/widgets.html>`_
 * `Status field and styling <_static/status_field.html>`_